enkidevs/curriculum/linux/user-and-file-management/manipulating-environment-variables/adding-directories-to-your-path.md

 ---
 ## Content

-To do this, edit the `.bashrc` file in the home directory and append the following line (chaining the existing path additions):
+To do this, edit the `.bashrc` file in the home directory and append the following line (chaining the existing `PATH` at the end):

 ```bash
 export PATH=/path/to/dir:$PATH